 - certain foods, like nuts or milk

-- high blood pressure medications known as ACE inhibitors
+- blood pressure-reducing medications, known as ACE inhibitors

-If you have HAE, you don’t have enough C1 in your blood to control inflammation.
+If you have HAE, you don’t have enough C1-INH in your blood to control inflammation.

 Kallikrein is activated

 The next step in the chain of events leading to an HAE attack involves an enzyme in the blood known as kallikrein.
-C1 suppresses kallikrein.
+C1-INH suppresses kallikrein.

-Without enough C1 activation, kallikrein isn’t regulated.
-The kallikrein then cleaves (breaks down) a substrate known as high-molecular-weight kininogen.
+Without enough C1-INH, kallikrein activity isn’t inhibited.
+The kallikrein then cleaves (separates) a substrate known as high-molecular-weight kininogen.

 Excessive amounts of bradykinin are produced

-When kallikrein breaks down kininogen, it results in a peptide known as bradykinin.
-Bradykinin is a vasodilator, a compound that opens up (dilates) the blood vessels.
+When kallikrein splits kininogen, it results in a peptide known as bradykinin.
+Bradykinin is a vasodilator, a compound that opens up (dilates) the lumen of blood vessels.
 During an HAE attack, excessive amounts of bradykinin are produced.

 The blood vessels leak too much fluid

 Bradykinin allows more fluid to pass through blood vessels into body tissues.
-It also results in lower blood pressure.
+This leakage and the blood vessel dilation it causes also results in lower blood pressure.

 Fluid accumulates in the body tissues

-Without enough C1 to control this process, fluid builds up in the body’s tissues.
+Without enough C1-INH to control this process, fluid builds up in the body’s subcutaneous tissues.

 The excess fluid results in the episodes of severe swelling seen in people with HAE.